 We have our health I said.
 We have each other I said.
 It’s just a ring I said.

-We are blessed with our health, each other and our needs are met.
+Yes we are indeed are blessed with our health, each other, and our needs are met.
 These are all items that we don’t need to live or even be happy.
 But they are things that we spent time and energy and hard earned money on.
-I needed to be upset for a moment instead of being the one to be positive for everyone else.
-Yes even it was just over a $5 bag of miniature magnifying glasses.
+I needed to be upset for a moment instead of being the one to be positive for everyone else, even it was just over a $5 bag of miniature magnifying glasses.